Careers

 To apply, please click here and upload a resume and cover letter.
 If available, letters of recommendation and unofficial transcripts are also appreciated.
 Applications will be reviewed immediately and the position will remain open until filled.
 No phone calls, please.

-Waynflete is seeking a licensed school bus driver for approximately 20 hrs/wk.
-Duties will include driving for field trips, athletic, and other school-related events during the afternoon, evenings, and weekends.
-The successful candidate must have a positive attitude, enjoy children, work well in a team setting, and pass a school-required physical.
+Waynflete is seeking a licensed school bus driver beginning with the 2024-2025 school year for approximately 20 to 30 hours per week during the school year — hours fluctuate between busy sports seasons and quieter weeks.
+Duties include providing transportation for field trips, athletics, and other school-related events; training to be a substitute route driver is possible if desired.
+Weekend and evening availability is key.
+The successful candidate must have a flexible schedule, positive attitude, enjoy children, work well in a team setting, and pass a school-required physical.
 Strong driving experience and a commitment to safety are essential.
-Commercial driver’s license with S endorsement required.
+Commercial driver’s license with P and S endorsements and DOT physical clearance is required.

 With an institutional commitment to the principles of diversity, equity, and inclusion, Waynflete seeks candidates who are committed to developing inclusive methods in their teaching, teamwork, and leadership.
 We believe that all students benefit from more inclusive environments.
 Taking inspiration from our mission, we seek qualified faculty and staff with the knowledge, skills, and abilities to enhance the student experience and strengthen our community.

-To apply, please click here and upload a resume, cover letter addressed to Athletic Director, Ross Burdick, and contact info for three professional references.
-Applications will be reviewed immediately and the positions will remain open until filled.
+To apply, please click here and upload a resume and contact info for three professional references.
+Applications will be reviewed immediately and the position will remain open until filled.
+No phone calls, please.

 General interest in working at Waynflete